-This is done via an XML file that you need to create and place within your ‘User Data’ folder.
-We’ll tell you how to create that file, where to place it, and how to make Kodi more powerful.
+This is done via an XML file that you need to create and place within your 'User Data' folder.
+We’ll tell you how to create that file, where to put it, and how to make Kodi more powerful.

 The first step is to create a new file with the XML extension that needs to be placed in your User Data folder.

 Here’s how to locate Kodi’s ‘User Data’ folder on different operating systems: